SwedbankPay/developer.swedbankpay.com/checkout/v2/checkin.md

 If the consumer opts out of storing their details, they will be sent directly to the page for address details to enter their shipping address.
 This info is not stored for future purchases.
-Please not that this is **not** the same as shopping as a guest.
+Please note that this is **not** the same as shopping as a guest.

 With a `consumerProfileRef` safely tucked into our pocket, the Checkin is